popiazaza/tboplayer/README.md

 Instructions for installation on the official Raspbian image

-Update omxplayer
+Install/Update omxplayer
 ---------------

-Ensure you have the latest version of omxplayer by typing the following in a terminal window open in the home directory:
+Ensure you have the latest version of omxplayer by download and install the lastest build here http://omxplayer.sconde.net/

-         sudo apt-get update

-		 sudo apt-get upgrade

 Download and Install pexpect
 -----------------------------